stride3d/stride-docs/en/manual/scenes/prefabs/override-prefab-properties.md

 ![](media/lamppost-prefab-pink.png)

-Now let's see what happens when we go back to the Prefab Editor and change the color of the spot light in the prefab to green.
+Now let's see what happens when we go back to the prefab editor and change the color of the spot light in the prefab to green.

 TODO: IMAGE